Counseling and School-Based Therapy

 Counseling and school-based services are offered for students at each school building in the district.
 The following is a list of the counselors employed by the district as well as the school-based therapists that provide more intensive supports when needed.

 Our district school-based therapists provide individual support to students and families.
 Questions about services and supports can be made directly to the therapists.
-See the information below or click on the table for more information about each provider.
+See the information below or click here for more information about each provider.

 Jessica Volk is a Licensed Mental Health Counselor and is trained in EMDR Therapy and Trauma-Focused CBT.
 Jessica has years of experience working with young children adolescents, and adults in settings including residential mental health treatment centers, addiction therapy centers, and outpatient/school-based therapy centers.
 Jessica has clinical expertise in family therapy and has facilitated a variety of therapeutic groups including STEPPS/STAIRWAYS.
 Jessica’s practice focuses on the treatment of trauma and she has experience in working with a variety of age groups on complex trauma, attachment, dissociative disorders, as well as depression, anxiety, and other mental health disorders.
 For questions/referral information, please contact firstname.lastname@example.org or 515-778-6081.